ufukty/gohandlers/README.md

 gohandlers implicitly assign most fitting HTTP method to every handler that doesn't specify its prefered HTTP method on the top-of-the handler comment block.
 The handler is assigned as `GET` if there is no `json` tag specified field in its request binding type.
 Otherwise it marked as a `POST` request. gohandler prints notice to terminal for implicit method assignments per handler.

-**Type aware assignments**
+**Type respecting field value assignment**

-Assigning values from text based http request to type aware binding type fields should take the failures into account. gohandlers implement `Parse` methods with care.
+Values in an incoming HTTP requests are always textual even when they are not meant to be processed as a text.
+A parsing process should perform the type conversions from text to intented type.
+Also, the process should take failures in conversion into account. gohandlers implement `Parse` methods with such care.

-Code generation involves checking the field types to see if they are also text based or not.
-Text based types such as `string` and `[]byte` results with explicit `=` assignment statements appear in the body of `Parse` methods.
-The custom types which embeds those types will result the right hand side of the assignment get wrapped with explicit conversion.
+gohandlers expects fields of binding structs to only be in the types which explicitly defines the deserialization method.

-For non-textual types; gohandlers checks if they implement a `Set` method which accepts a string value and returns an error if the assignment fails.
-The method should set the variable's value based on the argument.
+The signature for the method every type should implement:

 ```go
 func (x *X) Set(v string) error